-Not enough people who write advice for wannabe cruisers highlight the need to be willing to try new things.
+Not enough people who write advice for wannabe cruisers highlight the benefits of doing new things, even if you do them badly.
 Because when you move onto a boat, nearly everything will be new to you.
+And your first attempts won’t always go well.

 Even Carolyn’s post on the topic didn’t quite get to the heart of the issue.
 Not only do you have to be willing to try new things, you have to be willing to stink at them while you improve your skills.
 And until you get better, stinking will result in near misses, boat damage, and bruises.